Roll20/help.roll20.net/_posts/2012-06-01-drawing-tools.md

 <img src='/images/drawingss2.png' />

 There’s also a text tool that lets you write directly on the tabletop.
 Just choose the text tool from the toolbar, and then click on the tabletop where you want to type.
-You can change the size, font, and color of the text using the secondary toolbar here.
+You can change the font (1.), size (2.), and color (3.) of the text using the secondary toolbar here.

 <img src='/images/drawingss3.png' />